-Your scanner comes with an installed Micro SD card that contains the entire USA/Canadian Radio Reference database as well as the EZ Scan software.
+Your scanner comes with an installed SD card that contains the entire USA/Canadian RadioReference database as well as the EZ Scan software.

-NOTE: Make a copy of the EZ Scan software files in case the SD card is lost or damaged.
+Note: Make a copy of the EZ Scan software files in case the SD card is lost or damaged.

-To remove the Micro SD card from the scanner:
+To remove the SD card from the scanner:

-WARNING: To prevent corrupted data on the Micro SD Card, always turn the scanner off using the front panel power key before opening the battery compartment cover.
+WARNING: To prevent corrupted data on the SD Card, always turn the scanner off using the front panel power buttón.

-- Turn off scanner, unplug external power, and remove the batteries. - 2.
-Press and release the Micro SD card. - To reinsert the Micro SD card, with the label facing the front of the radio press it in until it clicks in place.
+- 1. Turn off scanner; remove the control head to locate the SD Card slot with SD card installed. - 2.
+Press and release the SD card to eject it from the scanner. - 3.
+To reinsert the SD card, with the label facing up, press it in until it clicks in place.

-NOTE: Always use the EZ Scan software "Prepare Scanner Memory/SD Card For Use" option under the "Scanner/ SD Card"menu to format the Micro SD Card if the card is not performing as expected or if the scanner does not power up with the Micro SD Card.
+NOTE: Always use the EZ Scan software "Prepare Scanner Memory/SD Card For Use" option under the "Scanner/ SD Card"menu to format the SD Card if the card is not performing as expected or if the scanner does not power up with the SD Card.

-The Micro SD card comes formatted for the standard FAT file system with a cluster size of 32k.
+The SD card comes formatted for the standard FAT32 file system with a cluster size of 32k.

-To format additional cards (2GB or smaller), use only the EZ Scan software to format the Micro SD card.
+To format additional cards (2GB or smaller), use only the EZ Scan software to format the SD card.

-- Format using the FAT file system with 32k clusters. - If you use Micro SD cards larger than 2GB, format using FAT32 with 32k clusters. - Formatting the Micro SD card for other file system types may cause EZ Scan to malfunction.
+- Format using the FAT file system with 32k clusters. - If you use SD cards larger than 2GB, format using FAT32 with 32k clusters.

+• Formatting the SD card for other file system types may cause EZ Scan to malfunction.